 But even English has challenges ahead of it.
 With an increasing number of Chinese and many other countries taking up international English as a secondary language, it will probably change, and possibly end up sounding a little foreign to Americans.
 It could become simpler, losing some of its key aspects like plural words and determiners like “the” as more Chinese speakers join the fray.

 The effect of Chinese speakers on English may seem small in comparison to the unknown effects that machines may have once they begin speaking more.
 Bots are only just beginning to write articles on the internet, and in the next few years, AI assistants may finally get smart enough that we want to talk to them and ask them to help us with more complex tasks.
 How much will English and other languages transform as machines begin to participate in the world of language in a tangible way?
-Will they simplify or standardize English more, limiting our words, or will they enrich it?
+Will they standardize English more, limiting our words, or will they enrich it?